Introduction to Behavior -- Biology 4900 Faculty Index Page

 TIPS FOR SUCCESS:

-This is the first time this course has been taught, and as such, we will be learning TOGETHER how to best present the material in the course.
-You will have readings from the book, but we don't know precisely what those are yet as we have not finished preparing all of our lectures.
-We will provide you with review sheets and outlines, in which we will include the readings.
+This is the second time this course has been taught, and as such, we will be learning TOGETHER how to best present the material in the course.
+We will provide you with review sheets and outlines, which we will include the readings.
 However, these handouts may vary widely in detail as we will be having many guest lectures.
-Therefore, taking good notes will also be very important to your success, though we will likely record the lectures and make them available to you so that you will have access to all of the information multiple times.
+Therefore, taking good notes will also be very important to your success, though we will record the lectures and make them available to you so that you will have access to all of the information multiple times.
 And, as is always the case, if you have a question, ASK!!

 Disclaimer Statement